Guidebook/code-challenges/android/README.md

 2. Parse the data retrieved from the server into a list of Java objects

 3. Display your objects in an organized fashion (ListView, GridView, etc.)
-  - Only worry about displaying the name for this step
+  - Should display the name, city, state, and end date

 4. In addition the object’s **name**, have your view display the image located at each object’s **icon** url.